Skip to content

 else:

-# The only neighbours of U and V are represented
+# The only neighbors of U and V are represented

 # by V'.
 Since V' is not part of the solution,

-# and since U and V are not neighbours, we can
+# and since U and V are not neighbors, we can

 # always add U and V.